MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 Declarative dialog files are JSON files that declare the elements of a dialog.
 They typically have an extension of `.dialog`.
 The **EchoBot** sample only contains one adaptive dialog with a trigger to handle the `UnknownIntent` event, which when fires it sends a message to the user that echos what they said: _"You said '${turn.activity.text}'"_.

+> [!TIP]
+> Declarative files are JSON files and are language-agnostic meaning that they are the same regardless which language you use to create your bot.

 The declarative file ([C#][main.dialog] | [JavaScript][echo.dialog]) for the **EchoBot** sample:

 ```json